monerodocs/md/docs/interacting/monerod/reference.md

 | `--log-file`          | Full path to the log file.
 Example (mind file permissions): <br/>`./monerod --log-file=/var/log/monero/mainnet/monerod.log`
 | `--log-level`         | `0-4` with `0` being minimal logging and `4` being full tracing.
 Defaults to `0`.
 These are general presets and do not directly map to severity levels.
 For example, even with minimal `0`, you may see some most important `INFO` entries.
 Temporarily changing to `1` allows for much better understanding of how the full node operates.
 Example: <br />`./monerod --log-level=1`
 | `--max-log-file-size` | Soft limit in bytes for the log file (=104850000 by default, which is just under 100MB).
 Once log file grows past that limit, `monerod` creates next log file with a `-YYYY-MM-DD-HH-MM-SS` UTC timestamp postfix.
 In production deployments, you would probably prefer to use established solutions like logrotate instead.
+| `--max-log-files`     | Limit on the number of log files (=50 by default).
+The oldest log files are removed.
+In production deployments, you would probably prefer to use established solutions like logrotate instead.

 #### Server